Menu

 If you would be interested in learning more about Parent Zone Local, including hosting a session for parents or promoting the service to the families you work with, please register your interest here.

 The service includes the Everyday Digital programme, which outlines the small skills and habits that can help families build a better understanding of the online world.
-A broadcast parent event on Thursday 30 March at 4:30pm kicks things off.

 You can find out more about Parent Zone’s work here: